anhhchu/stock_portfolio_tracker/README.md

     * Table 1: Portfolio Return: A table that lists the following information for each stock in the portfolio: stock ticker, number of shares, cost per share, total cost, current price per share, total value, and return per stock.
-    * Table 2 : Stock Performance: A line chart that show each stock return across different time period from 1D to 10Y Return
+    * Table 2 : Stock Performance: A table that show each stock return across different time period from 1D to 10Y Return
     * Table 3: Fundamental KPIs: A table that shows the fundamental financial key performance indicators (KPIs) of each company in the portfolio.
 The KPIs may